iErics/learngit/readme.txt

 Git tracks changes of files.
 Test remote
 Creating a new branch is quick.
-Creating a new branch is quick AND simple AND good.
+Creating a new branch is quick AND simple.